Dorothy Crisp: Biography

-Her controversial views divided public opinion.
+Her views divided public opinion.
 Some praised her good sense ("Privately, the Englishman will agree with everything she writes," said one reviewer in The Belfast Telegraph.)
-Others attacked her - "the buxom, brown-eyed, voluble little woman", as Gordon Beckles described her in the 12 July 1947 issue of Leader Magazine.
+Others attacked her – "the buxom, brown-eyed, voluble little woman", as Gordon Beckles described her in the 12 July 1947 issue of Leader Magazine.
 Some attacks went too far and in 1947 she sued the New Statesman for libel.
 The court found in her favour and she was awarded substantial damages.
 The following year she launched a similar claim against the Daily Herald.

 She was forced to abandon the libel suit when her husband died suddenly.
 He was a senior assistant at Watts & Co in Singapore and a part-time special constable.
 While helping the police to arrest an intruder in his office on Robinson Road, he was shot dead.
 Because he was off-duty at the time, the government denied her a widow's pension.
 She spent the next three years fighting her case before she was finally awarded an annual pension of £500.
 By this time, however, her publishing company had folded and she was declared bankrupt.
 She moved to Sussex, living variously at Overs Farmhouse, Barcombe; Jigg's Cottage, Jevington; and Woodland Drive in Hove.
-During this period (the 1950s and 1960s) she was convicted three times of obtaining credit while an un-discharged bankrupt - a criminal offence under the Bankruptcy Act - and served three terms in Holloway Prison.
+During this period (the 1950s and 1960s) she was convicted three times of obtaining credit while an un-discharged bankrupt – a criminal offence under the Bankruptcy Act – and served three terms in Holloway Prison.
 Her experiences in prison led her to write a memoir entitled A Light in the Night (1960).
 By describing the conditions inside Britain's jails, she hoped to draw attention to the cause of prison reform.

-Around 1975 she moved to Oxford - possibly living with her daughter Elizabeth - and faded from public view.
+Around 1975 she moved to Oxford – possibly living with her daughter Elizabeth – and faded from public view.
 She died in Fulham in May 1987, aged 81.
 She was later described as the historical figure who most resembles Margaret Thatcher.